Long-form writing is an immersive medium for people to connect with our heritage and culture — and there’s a great return on investment.

 ‘Rather than deliver visitors to the museum, museums must now deliver themselves to the visitor.’David Resnicow

 The Victoria Cross Trust, based in Doncaster, primarily maintains memorials and grave markers to commemorate the lives of holders of the Victoria Cross, for the benefit of the public and for posterity.
 It also aims to educate the public about the lives, citation details and last resting places of Victoria Cross holders to perpetuate the memory of these brave soldiers.
 The Trust’s educational activities were centred around Ashworth Barracks Museum which closed earlier this year.
 Although some of the collection is set to be exhibited in Sheffield and Stockton-on-Tees, there’s clearly an opportunity for the Trust to capture some of the objects and stories digitally.
-I’m working with some of the Trustees to create long-form content that doesn’t just drive traffic, but which creates genuine engagement through the power of narrative, that makes an enduring impact on visitors and which serves as an investment in the Trust’s future work.
+I’m working with some of the Trustees to create long-form written content that doesn’t just drive traffic, but which creates genuine engagement through the power of narrative, that makes an enduring impact on visitors and which serves as an investment in the Trust’s future work.

 Faber, Nick (2018) Blogs Need a New Name.
 Museums Can Make it Happen’, The Cuberist Blog.